Listen to my interview with Tom Russell. I opened by asking, “what’s on your radar these days as a storyteller?”

 Tom Russell was born in Los Angeles and earned a master’s degree in criminology from the University of California.
-That led to a teaching gig in Nigeria at a time when that country was at war.
+That led to a teaching gig in Nigeria when that country was at war.

 Russell left the music business for a bit, but he was still writing songs.

 One of them, Gallo Del Cielo, a vivid ‘long-tale’ about a champion fighting cock, led to his big break.
 Working as a cabbie in Queens, he had Grateful Dead lyricist Robert Hunter as a passenger one night.